WillemWeidner/Final-Project/Readme.txt

         * In summary, while there are some indications of correlation between sales and weather conditions for 2010, these findings are not robust enough to              establish a definitive link.
 Similarly, there is no clear correlation between sales and geographical location or market factors.

-2. How to effectively predict sales values for US stores using a combination of sales data, store information, product information, accounting information, and weather data as features?
+2. How to effectively predict sales values for US stores using a combination of sales data, store information, product information, accounting information as features?

     Answer: